appuio/docs/services/01_introduction.rst

 A first clear distinction in our application's architecture can be made between the frontend and the backend of the application.
 The frontend only contains a single service, which is the **Webserver**.
 The Webserver is basically an instance of nginx that serves some static files (our compiled ReactJS application).

-The backend consists of multiple services: a main endpoint (**API**) which will be accessed from the frontend of the application, a service that handles user management and authentication (**Users**), a service that handles order management (**Orders**) and a service responsible for sending emails (**Mailer**).
-API, Users and Orders each manage their own database to enforce a clear separation of concerns.
+The backend consists of multiple microservices: a main endpoint (**API**) which will be accessed from the frontend of the application, a service that handles user management and authentication (**Users**), a service that handles order management (**Orders**) and a service responsible for sending emails (**Mailer**).
+API, Users and Orders each manage their own database to enforce separation of concerns.

 The API connects to other services by using their respective REST endpoints whenever it needs a timely response.
-If actions may be executed adynchronously, any backend ervice can communicate with any other by using RabbitMQ (**Message Queue**).
+If actions may be executed adynchronously, any backend service can communicate with any other by using RabbitMQ (**Message Queue**).
 The Mailer service doesn't expose an API but instead only listens for new messages from the MQ.

 Structure of this documentation